 The GASB issued Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments, ("GASB 76") in June 2015.
 The objective of this Statement is to identify - in the context of the current governmental financial reporting environment - the hierarchy of generally accepted accounting principles ("GAAP").
 This Statement supersedes Statement No. 55, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments.
 This Statement is effective for financial statements for periods beginning after June 15, 2015, and should be applied retroactively.
-The University is evaluating whether there will be any material impact from its adoption of GASB 76.
+The University determined there was no impact from the adoption of GASB 76.